-Reasons You May Have Been Denied a Checking Account
+Reasons You Can Be Denied a Checking Account

 - Involuntary account closure

-- Unpaid fees or negative balances from a current or closed account
+- Unpaid fees or negative account balances, whether from an active or closed account

 - Suspected fraud or identity theft

-- Too many accounts applied for over a short amount of time
+- Applying for too many bank accounts over a short period of time

-If you attempt to resolve these issues and your bank still refuses to offer you a checking account, you can look into a second-chance bank account.
+If you've tried to resolve these issues but the bank still won't offer you a checking account, you have a couple of options.

 Second-chance bank accounts are designed for people who can't qualify for a standard checking account.
 The bank won't check your ChexSystems report when you apply for a second-chance checking account.
 These accounts typically don't offer all the features of standard checking accounts and may come with higher fees or minimum balance requirements.
 However, opening a second-chance bank account and using it responsibly can help you rebuild your banking history so you can eventually apply for a regular checking account again.

 Prepaid debit cards can be used like regular debit cards to withdraw cash from ATMs or make purchases from retail stores or online.
 You don't need a bank account to get a prepaid debit card.
 Instead, you can load money onto the card at reloading locations or have your paycheck or government benefits directly deposited to the card.
 You can spend up to the amount loaded on the card.

 You can buy prepaid debit cards at banks, online or from retailers such as supermarkets, drugstores and gas stations.
 Before buying a prepaid debit card, be sure you understand any fees the card charges.
 For instance, there may be fees for reloading the card, making a purchase or using an ATM.
 Unlike credit cards, prepaid card use isn't reported to credit unions and won't help you build a credit history.
 However, having a prepaid debit card can make it easier to make purchases until you can qualify for a checking account.